-Croatia’s a hard place to not love.
-On my first trip to Southeastern Europe, I attacked Croatia with full gusto.
-I swept down the coast, weaving between islands and the inland.
-Croatia hasn’t left me since.
+Even if you only have 10 days in Croatia, it’s hard not to fall in love.
+On my first trip to Southeastern Europe, I attacked my Croatia itinerary with full gusto.
+I swept down the coast, weaving between islands and the inland, taking in the breadth of this fascinating Western Balkans country.

-When planning a trip to Croatia, you’re not only discovering one of the best places to visit in Europe, you’re signing up for your next travel obsession.
-The hard part is not figuring out what to do in Croatia, it’s what to leave out.
+When planning a trip to Croatia, you’re not only discovering one of the coolest places to visit in Europe, you’re signing up for your next travel obsession.
+The hard part is not figuring out what to do in Croatia; it’s what to leave out.

-Not sure where to start?
-Follow along with this 10-day Croatia itinerary for a taste of this incredible country that will keep you aching to come back for more.
+Not sure where to go in Croatia on your holiday?
+Follow along with this complete 10-day itinerary for a taste of this incredible country that’ll keep you aching to come back for more!

-At the surface, there’s a lot going on.
-Zagreb’s an odd melange of elegant Austro-Hungarian architecture and unsightly leftovers from the Yugoslavian communist era.
-In between all the confusion, you’ll discover a buzzing and walkable city jammed with culture.
+On the surface, there’s a lot going on.
+Zagreb is an odd melange.
+It blends elegant Austro-Hungarian architecture with unsightly leftovers from the Yugoslavian communist era.
+Between the confusion, you’ll discover a buzzing & walkable city jammed with culture.

-Don’t listen to all the advice to ignore Croatia’s capital; there are plenty of things to do in Zagreb to occupy yourself for a couple days!
-Besides, how can one come to know Croatia better without spending at least some time in Zagreb?
+Don’t listen to all the advice to ignore Croatia’s capital.
+There are plenty of things to do in Zagreb to occupy yourself for a couple of days.
+Besides, how can one come to know any country better without spending at least some time in its capital city?

 Explore Gornji grad (Upper Town)

 Begin your love affair with Zagreb in Gornji grad (Upper Town).
-Gornji grad, Zagreb’s medieval core, dates back to the 12th century.
-Walking along the cobblestoned streets of Gornji grad, dipping into cafés and admiring Zagreb’s finest architectural moments is the best way to spend your first 24 hours in Zagreb.
+Gornji grad is Zagreb’s medieval core, dating back to the 12th century.
+In Gornji grad, you’ll walk along cobblestoned streets, dip into cafés, and admire Zagreb’s finest architectural moments.
+It’s the perfect way to spend your first 24 hours in Zagreb.

-The main square, Trg Jelačić, is the best rendezvous point for starting to explore Gornji grad.
-Set your sights on Zagreb’s main attractions here including the monumental Zagreb Cathedral overlooking Upper Town, the 13th-century St. Mark’s Church, and possibly the oddest museum you’ll ever enter, the Museum of Broken Relationships.
+The area’s main square is Trg Jelačić.
+It’s a great rendezvous point for starting to explore Gornji grad.
+Set your sights on Zagreb’s main attractions here.
+Check out the monumental Zagreb Cathedral overlooking Upper Town.
+You’ll also find the 13th-century St. Mark’s Church here.
+Save time to visit one of the oddest museums you’ll ever enter, the Museum of Broken Relationships.

 Go museum hopping